20 Best YouTube Channels for Back-end and Front-end Engineers

 2. Hussein Nasser

-Posting frequency: once or three times a month
+Posting frequency: 1-2 times per month (irregular schedule)

 Level of engineering: advanced